silagokth/SiLagoDoc/docs/ToolChain/Vesyla/Reference/DRRAComponents/CMakeBuildSystem.md

 - At build time
   - Building SST simulation models of each component
-  - Building `timing_model` executables of each component (e.g., using Corrosion for Rust)
+  - Building `compile_util` executables of each component (e.g., using Corrosion for Rust)

 - Post build